 1 hour 37 minutes

-One such place is Nambucca Heads, which is a small town about two-thirds of the way to Coffs Harbour.
+One such place is Nambucca Heads, which is a small coastal town about two-thirds of the way to Coffs Harbour.

-You’ll find plenty of things to do there such as relax at the beach and kayaking if you’re a bit more adventurous!
+You’ll find plenty of things to do there such as relaxing at the beach and kayaking if you’re a bit more adventurous!
 You have a wide choice of beaches to visit and just walking along the coast is a good way to spend your time there.

-Once you get to Port Macquarie, you’ll find a pleasant town that has a lot to offer.
+Once you get to Port Macquarie, you’ll find a pleasant coastal town that has a lot to offer.
 The customary beautiful beaches and scenery will be there along with a few other things.

-If you want to do something more adventurous, you can go on a jet boat, or you can take a ride on a camel along Lighthouse beach!
+If you want to do something more adventurous, you can go on a jet boat, or you can take a ride on a camel along Lighthouse Beach!

 Day 5 – Coffs Harbour to Byron Bay